 While guests can also park their RV, pitch a tent, choose a luxury cabin or even stay in a yurt at Yosemite Pines RV Resort located just outside of Yosemite National Park, our pick would be the Conestoga wagons.
 They’ve outfitted them with king beds and two sets of twin bunks.
 And even though the wagons are based on 19th century designs, you won’t exactly be roughing it like a pioneer, considering they’re air conditioned & bathrooms just a few steps away.

 These places allow you to experience the starry skies, listen to campfire stories, and all the best parts of camping but without waking up to a sore back.
-If the idea of hauling all that gear was the reason you didn’t want to try it yourself, these three glamour camping destinations should be on your bucket list this summer.
+If the idea of hauling all that gear was the reason you didn’t want to try it yourself, these glamour camping destinations should be on your bucket list this summer and fall.

 Author: Alex Silgalis